ant-design-blazor/ant-design-blazor/site/AntDesign.Docs/Demos/Components/Table/demo/resizable-column.md

 ## en-US

-Enable resizable column with `Resizable` parameter.
+Enable resizable columns with the `Resizable` property.